c3lang/c3-web/src/content/docs/FAQ/allfeatures.md

 ### Changed

 1. C's typedef is replaced by `alias` and has somewhat different syntax (e.g. `alias MyTypeAlias = int;`).
-2. Function pointer syntax is prefix `fn` followed by a regular function declaration without the function name.
+2. Function pointer syntax is prefixed by an `fn` and followed by a regular function declaration without the function name.
+For example, `fn void(int)` is the type for a function that takes an `int` and returns nothing.
+Named parameters and default arguments are also permitted, such as `fn void(int num = 0)`.
-3. `typedef` in C3 creates a new type which can have it's own methods, but shares the common internal representation as the original type.
+3. `typedef` in C3 creates a new type which can have it's own methods, but shares the same common internal representation as the original type.

 ### Removed